mrc-ide/demogsurv/vignettes/rdhs-integration.md

 ### Child mortality

-`hhsurveydata` does not yet implement the exact child mortality calculation produced in DHS reports and DHS StatCompiler (see [Rutstein and Rojas 2006](http://dhsprogram.com/pubs/pdf/DHSG1/Guide_to_DHS_Statistics_29Oct2012_DHSG1.pdf).
+`demogsurv` does not yet implement the exact child mortality calculation produced in DHS reports and DHS StatCompiler (see [Rutstein and Rojas 2006](http://dhsprogram.com/pubs/pdf/DHSG1/Guide_to_DHS_Statistics_29Oct2012_DHSG1.pdf).
 This is planned for future implementation.